 (Waived for CIRAs and CTPs)

 The overall objective of CDBV Part 1 is to provide a comprehensive understanding of the concepts in the Bankruptcy Code that are important in valuing distressed businesses including those in chapter 11.
 The course of study for CDBV Part 1 involves advance preparation consisting of reading assignments and answering of multiple choice questions based on the course material.
-Course materials are mailed four weeks prior to the start date of the course session.
-The two-and-a-half day session comprises two days of instruction and a three-hour exam on the third day.
+Course materials are sent as digital PDF's after registration.
+In-person courses consist of two 8 hour sessions and a 4 hour timed online exam.
+Online courses consist of four 4 hour sessions follow by a 4 hour timed online exam.

 Relevant experience includes public accounting, crisis management, consulting, investment banking, credit management, loan workout or applicable government experience (e.g. financial analyst with the Office of U.S. Trustee; Pension Benefit Guarantee Corporation; FBI and SBA).